 What exactly is Island Eats?

-Instead of offering a full picnic-style buffet for free to guests like many private cruise destinations, Celebration Key operates a bit differently.
+Instead of offering a full buffet-style lunch for free to guests like many private cruise destinations, Celebration Key operates a bit differently.
 The destination features a number of both sit-down and casual walk-up dining venues that are an extra fee.
-Think Mahogany Bay or Amber Cove rather than Royal Caribbean’s Pefect Day at CocoCay or Disney’s Castaway Cay.
+Think Grand Turk or Amber Cove rather than Royal Caribbean’s Pefect Day at CocoCay or Disney’s Castaway Cay.

 This included “full meal” comes with a cookie but NOT a drink.
 It’s important to note that all stateroom members’ Island Eats credits are linked, so don’t eat your cabinmates’ lunch!

-Between dining venues and bars, there are over 30 options to choose from at Celebration Key.
+Between dining venues and bars, there are over 30 options to choose from at Celebration Key — including some new additions.

 Fast Casual Venues